Will Compton: Las Vegas Raiders

 On December 8, 2021, Compton signed with the practice squad of the Las Vegas Raiders, and was signed to the active roster three days later.
 On January 11, 2022, Compton was cut from the Raiders.

-On November 21, 2022, Compton planned to sign with the practice squad of the Atlanta Falcons, but eight days later he announced that the signing was unable to happen due to some of his affiliation with Barstool Sports.
+On November 21, 2022, Compton stated on social media he planned to sign with the practice squad of the Atlanta Falcons, but eight days later he announced that the signing was unable to happen due to some of his affiliation with The Barstool Sportsbook.

+Retirement

+On September 3, 2023, Compton announced his retirement from professional football.